 Mindful of the demands that the PRINCE2 Practitioner exam can make upon candidates’ language skills, the trainers at Knowledge Train make every effort to ensure that everyone feels well prepared to sit the paper, and we are proud of our students’ achievements.

-It should also be remembered that AXELOS, the PRINCE2 accreditation body permits candidates who are not native-speakers of the language in which their exam is written to use a bilingual dictionary.
-Only a paper dictionary is allowed however so you won’t be able to bring in your electronic one.
+It should also be remembered that the PRINCE2 accreditation body, AXELOS, permits non-native English speakers to use a bilingual dictionary.
+Only a paper dictionary is allowed, however, so you won’t be able to bring in your electronic one.
 Having a dictionary at hand should help international students to remove any ambiguity associated with the meaning of questions or terminology.

 Good preparation is key when preparing for the PRINCE2 Practitioner exam